MarcelGarus/marquee/README.md

 # marquee

 A Flutter widget that scrolls its child infinitely.

-Supports vertical and horizontal scrolling as well as custom velocities.
+Features vertical and horizontal scrolling as well as custom velocities.

 *Appreciate the widget?
 Show some ❤️ and star the repo to support the project.*